-- Magnets and Student Assignment - Purpose of Magnet Programs, Student Lottery Process, and How Magnet Programs are Evaluated - Strategies for Culturally Responsive Pedagogy - Magnet Theme Development for Creating Capacity - Magnet Theme Integration - Marketing and Recruitment - Engaging Families and the Community In Meaningful Partnerships
+- Magnets and Student Assignment - · Purpose of Magnet Programs, Student Lottery Process, and How Magnet Programs are Evaluated - Strategies for Culturally Responsive Pedagogy - Magnet Theme Development for Creating Capacity - Magnet Theme Integration - Marketing and Recruitment - Engaging Families and the Community In Meaningful Partnerships

 This series of professional development is focused on creating a baseline and foundation of expertise and understanding across all magnets, district-wide.
 From this foundational level of expertise, individual site leadership teams will be empowered to build, strengthen, and/or otherwise improve their magnet programs to meet the goals of the USP.
-The Magnet Director will coordinate the development, implementation, and monitoring of this training through the Magnet Office, and in conjunction with the Department of Curriculum, Instruction, and Professional Development.
+The Magnet Director will coordinate the development, implementation, and monitoring of this training through the Magnet Department, and in conjunction with the Department of Curriculum, Instruction, and Professional Development.
+Resources from Magnet Schools of America and Magnet School Assistance Program (Technical Assistance) will be used to create training opportunities for all coordinators and certificated staff.